-- Pumpkin are packed full of goodies - they are are high in vitamin A which is great for boosting the immune system but it also has excellent antioxidant properties.
+- Pumpkin are packed full of goodies - they are are high in vitamin A which is great for boosting the immune system and has excellent antioxidant properties.
 Pumpkins are also a good source of vitamin E, B vitamins, folate, iron, magnesium, phosphorus, vitamin C, potassium, copper and manganese.
 Vitamin A is a fat soluble vitamin so it does need to be eaten with other fats to be absorbed, this muffin recipe contains coconut oil which will help with Vitamin A absorption.

-These muffins also have bananas which give them an extra sweetness and are are an excellent source of potassium which can help re balance electrolytes after dehydration – important when illness is present.
-They also have protein from the egg’s and nuts, healthy fats from the coconut oil, nuts and tahini, fibre from the dates, and some carbohydrates for energy from the oats, oats are are also very soothing for the digestive system.
+- These muffins have bananas which give them an extra sweetness and are are an excellent source of potassium.
+They also have protein from the eggs and nuts, healthy fats from the coconut oil, nuts and tahini, fibre from the dates, and some carbohydrates for energy from the oats making them a nutrient rich snack.

-Perfect for a snack on the go or a quick breakfast these will give you lots of energy to start the day.
-I used tahini in these muffins but any nut butter could do such as almond or peanut butter.
-Tahini is a great dairy free source of calcium, but it can taste a bit bitter for kids, so adding to sweet dishes like these muffins is a great way to mask the bitterness but still reap some of its health benefits.
+- I used tahini in these muffins but any nut butter could do such as almond or peanut butter.
+Tahini is a great dairy free source of calcium, but it can taste a bit bitter for kids, so adding it to sweet dishes like these muffins is a great way to mask the bitterness but still reap some of its health benefits.

 Healthy gluten free pumpkin banana muffins with warming chai spices.